Duvvari-Swapna/tv-show-app/README.md

 Run `npm install` to get all the dependecies in the project directory and run `ng serve`.

+## Linting

+.
+TSLint : TSLint is an extensible static analysis tool that checks TypeScript code for readability, maintainability, and functionality errors.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.